 UPDATE COMING SOON

 There are many rumours circulating around Lene's third album.
-One of these rumours is that Lene has remixed the album or re-recorded songs at the wish of her record company, in order to make the recordings more commercial,
+One of these rumours is that Lene has remixed the album or re-recorded songs at the wish of her record company in order to make the recordings more commercial,

 or that the tracks on the "New Toy" EP reflect what Lene had in mind for the album, while the album itself does not.

-These misunderstandings mainly go back to liner notes of CD re-releases, from which one could gather only bits and pieces of this complicated story, but not the full information.
-In addition to this, liner notes or news items often tend to become elaborated by those who write them.
+In addition to this, liner notes or news items often tend to get elaborated by those who write them.

 The following is based on various interviews (mainly from 1981-1983).

-Stiff Records decided to prevent further work on the album when "New Toy" had become only a minor hit.
+Stiff Records decided to prevent further work on the album when "New Toy" had only become a minor hit.
 Having become a more commercially orientated record company since Lene's last album "Flex", they could not see much hit potential in Lene's newest recordings.
 The postponed album, now with a new catalogue number, was expected to be out around September 1981.

 However, it was clearly the fault of Stiff Records that "New Toy" did not sell better, despite massive radio airplay.
 The promotional release of the single has been played frequently on the radio, but it was released two weeks before the official single would be available.
 By the time it was finally in the shops, radio stations had already started to play the song less frequently.